 He might speak to someone through a dream, a vision, or just His voice.
 Maybe even a combination of them.

-This was the case of a woman we met last week, Beverly.
+This was the case with Beverly, a woman we ministered to.
 She was raised in a so-called Christian home, though she was never born again.